dakep/pense-rpkg/cran-comments.md

 * on some systems the size of the shared library is > 5MB.
   This is due to the compiler and linker on these systems and beyond our control.
-* on R-devel win-builder, the checks emit a note that the package is using non-staged installation for x64.
+* on R-release win-builder, the checks emit a note that the package is using non-staged installation for x64.
   This seems to be a bug in the checks performed on win-builder.